BONNePlayground/VaultHuntersExtraCommands/README.md

 - `/the_vault_extra gear_debug addModifierForce <affix> [<modifier> <value> <number>]` - adds modifier with given value to affix type.
 This method bypass limits.
 - `/the_vault_extra gear_debug removeModifier <affix> [<modifier>]` - removes modifier from given affix.

+Crystal Commands:
+- `/the_vault_extra crystal setObjective <Objective>` - sets objective to a crystal in player hands.
+-

 ### Note:
 Not all gear modifiers can be added.
 Some of them requires too many input fields, like Effect Clouds.
 The issue is with chat input size, as it is too small to write all required text.